firefox-devtools/debugger/CONTRIBUTING.md

 If you're looking for a good issue, you can look through the [available][labels-available] issues.

-These issues should be actionable and well documented.
+These issues should be well documented.

 To begin your work make sure you follow these steps: